Plot hole

 In fiction, a plot hole, plothole, or plot error is an inconsistency in a storyline that goes against the flow of logic established by the story's plot.

-Plot holes are usually created unintentionally, often as a result of editing or the writers simply forgetting that a new event would contradict previous events.
+Plot holes are usually created unintentionally, often as a result of editing, or the writers simply forgetting that a new event would contradict previous events in the storyline.

 Sometimes, viewers may disagree on whether a certain plot element constitutes an error.